-During a home's time of sale, or the transition of a home to become a rental property, there is an opportunity to understand and improve the home's energy performance.
-Currently, Town of Frisco is not directly involved in the process of buying a home within the Town, which means that this strategy will require developing a process, similar to requiring inspections, for home energy assessments at time of sale.
+At a home's time of sale, or the transition of a home to a rental property, there is an opportunity to understand and improve the home's energy performance.
+Currently, Town of Frisco is not directly involved in the homebuying process within the Town, which means this strategy will require developing a process, similar to requiring inspections, for home energy assessments at time of sale.

 This strategy will involve working with home inspectors and other real estate industry representatives to pilot an approach that provides a home energy assessment during the time of home sale or lease, based on best practices from similar transparency programs in other municipalities.
-Using the pilot results, Frisco can then determine how to expand the program through a town-wide policy.
+Using the pilot results, Town of Frisco can then determine how to expand the program through a town-wide policy.